embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 These methods aim to be more compatible with hardware-accelerated drawing commands.
 Where possible, embedded-graphics primitives will use `fill_contiguous` and `fill_solid` to improve performance, however may fall back to `draw_iter` by default.

 To reduce duplication, please search the `DrawTarget` documentation on <https://docs.rs/embedded-graphics> for more details on the usage and arguments of the above methods.

+## For crates that handle images

+Crates that handle images should now implement items exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

+The `ImageDrawable` trait has moved there, as well as common use items like the `Dimensions` trait and `Rectangle` primitive.

+TODO: Improve this section before release.

+## For text rendering crates

+Crates that handle text rendering should now implement items exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

+TODO: Improve this section before release.
+Text rendering isn't included in `core` anymore.

 ## General